damianstone/toogether-backend/README.md

 ```bash
 black .
 ```
-This command will automatically format all .py files in the project according to the black style guide, which adheres to the PEP 8 style guide.
+This command will automatically format all .py files in the project according to the black style guide, which adheres to the PEP 8 style guide

+**Make sure you run this command before any pull request**

 ## Pull Requests